n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Airtable/README.md

 ### 3. Airtable node (Append)

 This node will append the data that we set in the previous node to a table.
-Create a table similar to [this](https://airtable.com/shrN2yLZyKEETq1xj) table in your Airtable base.
+Create a table like [this](https://airtable.com/shrN2yLZyKEETq1xj) in your Airtable base.

 1. First of all, you'll have to enter credentials for the Airtable node.
 You can find out how to do that [here](../../../credentials/Airtable/README.md).
 2. Select 'Append' from the ***Operation*** dropdown list.